rssalessio/algorand-royalty-fees/article.md

     ])
 ```
 #### 3.6.4 computeRoyaltyFee
-Last, but not least, we have the the ``computeRoyaltyFee`` subroutine.
+Last, but not least, there's the ``computeRoyaltyFee`` subroutine.
 This subroutine computes the fee for a specific payment amount and a given royalty fee (in thousands).
-For example suppose one wants to set a royalty fee of 3.5%.
+For example, suppose one wants to set a royalty fee of 3.5%.
 In thousands is 35 (0.035 * 1000).

-Given an amount ``x`` we need to compute ``x * 35 / 1000`` to compute the royalty fee.
-Since there may be a remainder, we also need to consider ``(x * 35) % 1000``.
-THe remainder will be used to round up the fee (if it is greater than 500 then we round up, otherwise we round down).
+Given an amount ``x`` its needed to compute ``x * 35 / 1000`` to compute the royalty fee.
+Since there may be a remaining amount, it's also necessary to consider ``(x * 35) % 1000``.
+The remainder will be used to round up the fee (if it is greater than 500 then its rounded up, otherwise rounded down).

 Read also the description of the subrotuine for more information.
 ```python